fico-ita/fico-ita.github.io/content/fico.en.md

 ---
-title = "About us"
+title: "About us"
-description = "Computational Finance and Systematic Investment Interest Group" date = "2023-03-15" aliases = ["about-us", "about-fico", "fico"] author = "Fico"
+description: "Computational Finance and Systematic Investment Interest Group"
+date: "2023-03-15"
+aliases: ["about-us", "about-fico", "fico"]
+author: "Fico"
 ---

 Created by professors from ITA's graduate programs, FICO-ITA is a multidisciplinary interest group in Computational Finance and Systematic Investments operating within the Instituto Tecnológico de Aeronáutica (ITA) in Brazil.
 We teach, research computational methods for the systematic management of investments and quantitative finance.